nikl881/food-delivery-app/README.md

 *   Stripe
     Stripe provides APIs that are used to integrate payment processing into the application.

+## Database schema and initial design

+In order to make a good and deliberate start with this project, careful consideration was given first to the exact data flows that will become part of the (dynamic) content of the website.
+I have decided to use a postgres database.This because it is quite straightforward to link individual data.The database schema can be found in the external project folder.

 ## Testing

 Various methods have been used to test the code of the website.
 During development, there has been continuously tested on the quality of the code.